DIS-SIN/neo4j-training-sessions/session_8/README.md

 - Test if GraphQL *augmented schema* is working:

-  Use `GraphiQL` app at endpoint "http://localhost:4000/", with query:
+  Use `GraphiQL` app at endpoint "http://localhost:4000/", with query `CoursesOfInstructor` defined as custom query in `Apollo Server`:

       query q($instructor_name: String!) {
       	CoursesOfInstructor(name: $instructor_name) {